levkovigor/freertos-template2/doc/README-at91.md

 1. Right click on project &rarr; Debug As &rarr; Debug Configurations...
 2. In the shown menu right click GDB SEGGER J-Link Debugging &rarr; new
 3. Insert in field "C/C++ Application" sourceobsw-at91sam9g20-ek-sdram.elf file (located in bin directory)
 4. Set up the debugger as shown in the following pictures.
-Important is that the path to the JLinkGDBServerCL.exe and the arm-none-eabi-gdb.exe are set corretly
+It is important that the path to the JLinkGDBServerCL.exe and the arm-none-eabi-gdb.exe are set corretly.
+If the ARM Toolchain has and the J-Link Software folder have been added to the system environment variables (which is recommended), it should be sufficient to only specify the .exe file without the full path.
 5. Now, image can be written to the at91sam9g20-ek by clicking the "Debug"-button
-6. Open up Arduino IDE or Puttty with baud rate 115200 to read debug output Main
+6. Open up Eclipse Terminal/Arduino IDE/Puttty with baud rate 115200 to read debug output

+#### Main

 <img src="./readme_img/01_jlink_setup.png" width="70%">